usmqe/usmqe-tests/docs/index.rst

 USM QE tests are concerned with automated integration testing of `Tendrl project`_.

-This documentation provides all details needed for setting up and running the integration tests, as well as instruction for development of automated test cases.
+This documentation provides all details needed for setting up and running automated integration tests, as well as instruction for test automation development.

+For a description of testing strategy and test cases itself, see `Tendrl Tests Documentation`_ instead.

 Contents